 These homemade coconut popsicles are EASY!
 They're drizzled with fast-setting dark chocolate and almonds and taste just like a frozen Almond Joy bar.

-- Six 4-oz ice pop molds – These molds are great because the handles can be snapped into place right away.
+I bought this set of six 4-oz ice pop molds (affiliate link) and really like them!
+These molds are great because the handles can be snapped into place right away.
 This means you can just stick them in the freezer and not have to wait until the popsicles are just slushy enough to hold a popsicle stick straight in the center.
-Plus the handles catch any drips while you're eating them!
+Plus the handles catch any drips while you're eating them.

 - 1 cup sweetened coconut flakes

-- Add coconut flakes to the bowl of a food processor and pour in one can's worth of coconut milk (usually around 13.5 oz).
+- Add coconut flakes to the bowl of a food processor and pour in one cup of the coconut milk (either is fine).
 Pulse until the coconut flakes are broken up into smaller pieces.

-- Add coconut flake/coconut milk mixture to a bowl and add remaining coconut milk and sugar.
+- Add this coconut flake/coconut milk mixture to a bowl and add all remaining coconut milk and sugar.
 Whisk to combine evenly.

 - Pour popsicle mixture even into popsicle molds and place in handles.
 Freeze for 3 hours or so, or until completely frozen through.